PoPGRI/Race/pages/pages-root-folder/index.md

 ### Details

 At runtime, the input to the controller will come from a _perception oracle_ that will provide as input a local view of obstacles, lanes, and gates on the track near the vehicle.
 The tracks will have à priori unknown static and moving obstacles.
 The outputs from the controller (brake, throttle, and steering) will drive the vehicle.
 In some race categories, you will be provided a mathematical vehicle model, and in other categories you will be provided a black-box vehicle simulator.
 The perception and control interfaces will not change.
 Read the [Docs](https://popgri.github.io/Race/documentation/) page for more details about tracks, obstacles, vehicles, and APIs.
+Features of GRAIC include:

-* Head-to-head races; compete against other submitted constrollers
+* Head-to-head races; compete against other submitted controllers.
 * GRAIC focuses on decision, control, planning, and safety, and therefore, we will provide a perception oracle and related API
 * Your controller will run races across multiple vehicles and tracks
 * Different race categories for model-free and model-based vehicles